richafnu/Viva/Viva/engage/campaigns.md

 **Can I create a campaign for a hashtag that's already in use?**

-Hashtags in use by other active or ended campaigns are unavailable for reuse.
-If the hashtag is in use by an unpublished campaign, it's available.
-However, any content created before the campaign is published won't be included in views or analytics.
+Hashtags used by other active or ended campaigns aren't available to other campaigns.
+If the hashtag is in use by an unpublished campaign, it's still available.
+Any content created before publishing the campaign isn't included in views or analytics.

 **How often are campaign analytics refreshed?**